Septimis/ULTIMATE-rock-paper-scissors/README.md

     - Rock III - 200xp to unlock
         - There is a 75% chance on your *next* loss this game that your opponent will not gain a point.
     - Rock IV - 500xp to unlock
-        - There is a 75% chance on your *this* loss that your opponent will not gain a point **and** a 50% chance that your opponent will not gain a point on your *next* loss this game.
+        - There is a 75% chance on a loss *this* round that your opponent will not gain a point **and** a 50% chance that your opponent will not gain a point on your *next* loss this game.
     - Rock V - 1000xp to unlock
         - There is a 90% chance on a loss *this* round that your opponent will not gain a point **and** a 90% chance on your *next* loss this game that your opponent will not gain a point.
 - PAPER